Pir00t/pir00t.github.io/hctf24_main.md

 <placeholder for links>

-_Other content and solutions for the CTF can be found on social media (X, LinkedIn at least) by searching `#HuntressCTF`._
+_Other content and solutions for the CTF can be found on social media (X, LinkedIn at least) by searching_ `#HuntressCTF`